 In many ways, September is the best month of the year to travel, even more so if you’re planning a multi-country tour to soak up the most famous of wonders.
 Prices plummet as the majority of tourists head home yet the climate and attractions are still at their prime!

-Unique highlights of South America travels in September:
+Here’s a quick snapshot of South America and Antarctica travel in September:

 - Spring arrives in the central region of South America, bringing warmer temps in the high Andes making multi-day hiking trips even more enjoyable

 - Capital cities are now at their most beautiful: bursting with colourful flowers and with locals just itching to spend more time outdoors

 - Visit Machu Picchu in September and you’ll encounter much smaller crowds on the site itself and greater hotel availability (and lower prices) in both Machu Picchu Town and Cusco